 If you’re unfamiliar with the glycemic index (GI), it’s a way of measuring the effects carbohydrates have on blood sugar levels.
 The higher the GI, the faster your blood is gorged with glucose.
-If you want to stop those constant cravings, you need to start focusing on eating low-glycemic foods.
+If you want to fight food cravings, you need to start focusing on eating low-glycemic foods.
 These foods are going to provide a nice steady release of glucose into your blood stream – resulting in low insulin levels.
-Keeping your blood sugar levels from swinging to extreme highs and lows will keep the food cravings at bay.
+Keeping your blood sugar levels from swinging to extreme highs and lows will keep the cravings at bay.

 Exercise and Hunger